 NOTE: It is advisable to stock your tackle box with a variety of fishing lines.
 Thin and clear fishing lines are suitable for fishing in clear waters while thick and sturdy fishing lines are useful in murky waters.

 Different types of hooks are suitable for catching different types of fish.
 The tackle box contains a wide variety of hooks which will suit you for many fishing excursions.

 We love the good old bait, don’t we?
 However, storage for the bait is always a tricky affair, especially if you are averse to the musty odor that comes from your bait pouch.
 Tackle boxes offer a very good alternative in the form of plastic worms.
-Even when you have live bait, it is advisable to carry with you artificial bait.
+Even when you have live bait, it is advisable to carry with your artificial bait.
 You can easily run out of live bait, and that is when the plastic worms come in handy.
 The assortment of colors and sizes of the artificial worms also increases your chances of getting a massive haul.

 Your tackle box also doubles up as a first aid kit.
 Mishaps do happen during fishing trips, and it is a good idea to be prepared for unfortunate accidents.
 Having bandages, disinfectants, and pain killers will most certainly do you no harm on the day.
-Hopefully, you do not get to use it but having it in your gear will spare you anxiety.
-Your sunscreen can also be carried inside the tackle box.
+Hopefully, you do not get to use it, but having it in your gear will spare you anxiety.
+Your sunscreen can also be carried in the tackle box.
 Considering that you will spend the better part of the day in direct sunlight; the sunscreen will protect your skin the entire time.

 Your Mini Toolbox